Casa Lovina

 Rhodium plating is also a good recommendation for customers who are allergic to silver, as it will protect them from direct contact.

-GOLD FILLED
+WHAT IS GOLD FILLED ?

 This is a very sophisticated process and only a few mills in the world do it.